 The verification system that acts as your electronic signature for online tools.

-A prerequisite course must be satisfied before you can enrol in your requested course or program.
-For example, many programs in the Faculty of Science & Engineering have high school math and science prerequisites.
+A prerequisite is a requirement to successfully complete another course, set of courses or achieve a specific grade in a course before enrolment in an undergraduate or graduate course.
+For example, many programs in the Lassonde School of Engineering have high school math and science prerequisites.
 York courses can also have other York courses as prerequisites.
 For example, you must successfully complete HH/PSYC 1010 6.00 with a minimum grade of C before you can enrol in any other PSYC courses in the Faculty of Health.

 A program change could include a change of major (e.g. exchanging one major for another or adding/dropping a double major or minor).
-It could also involve changing degrees (e.g. BA to BSc) or Faculties (School of the Arts, Media, Performance & Design (formerly Faculty of Fine Arts) to Faculty of Environmental Studies).
+It could also involve changing degrees (e.g. BA to BSc) or Faculties (School of the Arts, Media, Performance & Design to Faculty of Environmental & Urban Change).
 Students may personally request a program change.
 If you are no longer eligible to continue in a program, your home Faculty may administratively change your program for you.